 Here is a look at some of the landlord disclosures required in Arizona*.

 Nonrefundable fees.
-The purpose of all nonrefundable fees or deposits (which are legal in Arizona, unlike many states) must be stated in writing.
-Any fee or deposit not designated as nonrefundable is refundable.
+Arizona landlords must disclose the purpose of all nonrefundable fees or deposits, like a security deposit or pet fee.
+If a fee or deposit is designated as nonrefundable is refundable.
 (Ariz.
 Rev. Stat. § 33-1321)

 Move-in checklist.
-Landlord must provide tenant with move-in checklist.
-Tenants also have the right to be present at a move-out inspection.
+Landlords must give a tenant written notification that they are allowed to be present at the move-out inspection.
 (Ariz.
 Rev. Stat. § 33-1321)

 California Landlord Disclosures